mzhang055/ai-judge/README.md

    - Verdict (pass/fail/inconclusive/all)
 4. Review detailed reasoning for each evaluation
 5. Export or analyze the data as needed

+#### 6. Human Review Queue (for inconclusive verdicts)
+1. When AI judges return "inconclusive" verdicts, they're automatically added to the review queue
+2. Click "Human Review Queue" from the Queues page
+3. View stats dashboard (pending/in-progress/completed counts)
+4. Filter by queue ID or status
+5. Click "Review Now" on any item to open the review modal
+6. Review the submission with full context:
+   - Question text and type
+   - Human's answer
+   - AI judge's verdict and reasoning
+7. Make your decision:
+   - **Pass** - Override AI to passing
+   - **Fail** - Override AI to failing
+   - **Mark as Bad Data** - Categorize the issue (ambiguous question, insufficient context, corrupted data, etc.)
+8. Enter your name and reasoning notes
+9. Submit - the item is marked complete and removed from pending queue

 ### Expected JSON Format